mrclmtll/reaction-time-game/README.md

 - HTML
 - CSS
 - React (since I want to learn it starting in this project)
-- Tailwind (since I haven't used it yet)
 - (TDD - I want to learn the concept)

 ## 🚀 Installation & Usage